Jim Courtright had not been on the payroll of the city police department long when he attempted to make his first

 And this clip from the Weekly Fort Worth Standard of December 23 indicates the two boys had been drinking benzine, not alcohol.

 A mob of men responded to the sound of gunfire and overpowered the two boys.
 Feild and Nance were taken to jail.
 Courtright was seriously wounded, not expected to live—a one-in-twenty chance, the newspaper said.
 A justice of the peace asked Courtright for a “dying statement.”
 Courtright said that he had no intention of dying but that if he did die, the two boys should not be prosecuted.
 Courtright said that the shooting was accidental, that the two boys were his friends.
 Clip is from the Galveston Daily News of December 18.

 Courtright was treated by two doctors who had treated Bingham Feild’s earlier shooting victim: Drs.
 Burts and Feild.
 The two doctors had an office one block down Main Street from the scene of the shooting.
 One of the doctors was William Paxton Burts (photo), who had been elected Fort Worth’s first mayor in 1873.

 The other doctor treating Courtright had an especially vested interest in saving the life of the victim of Richard Alexander Feild.
 That doctor was Burt’s partner, Dr. Julian Theodore Feild—Richard Alexander Feild’s older brother.
 If Dr. Feild lost his patient, he might also lose his brother—to a murder charge.

 As this clip from the January 13, 1876 Standard indicates, Timothy Isaiah “Longhaired Jim” Courtright recovered and would live to die another day.
 Charges against young Feild and Nance were dropped, although some Texas newspapers complained that the boys, as sons of prominent citizens, were given special treatment.
 Richard Alexander Feild reformed.
 In fact, by 1880 hellraiser Feild would be . . .

 Doctor Feild.
 Richard Alexander Feild would attend Bellevue Hospital Medical College in New York City and spend most of his medical career in Enid, Oklahoma:

-Richard Alexander Feild, who early on traded the six-gun for the scalpel, died in 1934.
+Richard Alexander Feild, who early on traded the Colt for the caduceus, died in 1934.

 Richard’s son, named “Julian” after Richard’s father, also was a physician: